The Meaning of Myth in Uncertain Times

 This title is due to be published on 29th December, and will be despatched as soon as possible.

-This book reveals how sociocultural and political debates today are still heavily influenced by ancient mythology.
-It explores how ancient stories shape how our modern secular society thinks about the interconnected geopolitical, technological, and ecological issues we are facing, and our potential futures.
+This book examines how ancient mythology forms part of the stories we tell ourselves about today's uncertain times, not only in popular culture but also in sociocultural and political debates.
+It particularly explores the ways in which classical myths shape how our modern secular societies think about the interconnected geopolitical, technological, and ecological issues we are facing, and our potential futures.

-Classical myths like those of Achilles, Medea, and Odysseus are ubiquitous, from films and books to social media and games.
-But how and why are we still fascinated with them now?
+Classical myths like those of Achilles, Medea, and Odysseus are everywhere, from films and novels to social media and games.
+But how and why are we still fascinated with them, particularly now?
 Can these strange and often painful stories from societies so radically different from our own offer us genuine insights today?
-This expanded English edition of Evelien Bracke’s award-winning Dutch book Leidraad door het labyrint explores how and why Greek and Roman myths, despite their ancient origins, have become surprisingly meaningful in times of uncertainty.
-Bracke offers a contextualisation and literary analysis of classical mythology – through both texts and visual media.
-This allows readers to gain a better understanding of how people draw inspiration from the past for a better future, and how these stories provide both collective and individual guidance in navigating the turbulent twenty-first century.
+This expanded English edition of Evelien Bracke’s award-winning Dutch book Leidraad door het labyrint explores how and why Greek and Roman myths, despite their ancient origins, are surprisingly meaningful in these times of uncertainty.
+Bracke offers a contextualization and literary analysis of classical mythology, looking at both texts and visual media.
+This allows readers to gain a better understanding of how people draw inspiration from the past in their attempt to create a better future, and how these stories provide both collective and individual guidance in navigating the turbulent 21st century.

 Praise for the Dutch edition: